Skip to main content

 Your contribution: 12% of your basic salary.

-Your EPF contribution earns 8.25% interest per year [VERIFY: EPFO rate for FY 2025-26] and is exempt from tax under Section 80C (old regime only, up to the ₹1.5L overall limit).
+Your EPF balance earns 8.25% interest per year [VERIFY: EPFO interest rate for FY 2025-26].
+Under the old regime, it qualifies for Section 80C deduction up to the ₹1.5L limit.

 Professional Tax (PT)